-The standard ratio for vinaigrettes is 3 parts oil to 1 part vinegar.
+The standard ratio for vinaigrettes is three parts oil to one part vinegar.
 But it's a flexible ratio, so use more vinegar if you like a tart dressing or more oil if you like it richer.
 This is also not something for which you need to take out the measuring cups — eye-balling the proportions right in the salad bowl or jam jar is perfectly acceptable behavior.

 Balsamic vinaigrette will take you far in life.
 This is made just with olive oil and balsamic vinegar, and the balsamic adds just the right touch of sweetness when tossed with salad greens.
 If you're feeling fancy, you can add other ingredients the mix, like a dollop of grainy mustard, some minced shallots, or a tablespoon of fresh chopped herbs.
 If you'd like a little more sweetness, whisk in some brown sugar or honey.

 And since we're talking variations, definitely use this basic recipe as a template for all your vinaigrette desires.
-Swap out the balsamic for a good red wine vinegar or even freshly-squeezed lemon juice.
+Swap out the balsamic for a good red wine vinegar or even freshly squeezed lemon juice.
 Infuse your olive oil with garlic or other spices for another layer of flavor.
 The sky is the limit here.

 I usually make about a cup of dressing at a time and keep it in a jam jar on my counter (no need to refrigerate unless you add fresh ingredients!).
 This will last me through about a week's worth of salads.
 The vinegar and oil will separate after a few minutes, but shaking the jar to re-combine the vinaigrette is just as easy as pulling a store-bought bottle out of the fridge.